A worrying trend

 Top tips from Blackstone Consultancy

-• Replace any faulty or broken security measures, such as fencing, or security lighting once identified – gaps in security are often taken advantage of by criminals.
+- Replace any faulty or broken security measures, such as fencing or security lighting, once identified – security gaps are often taken advantage of by criminals.

-• Consider the need for an independent security review of your property so that all risk vectors are considered, and guidance provided for investment.
+- Consider the need for an independent security review of your property so that all risk vectors are considered, and guidance is provided for investment.

-• Upon purchase of a property, request that any Estate Agents listing is removed from websites to reduce online exposure.
+- Upon purchase of a property, request that any Estate Agents listing be removed from websites to reduce online exposure.

 1 BVA BDRC survey on behalf of Ecclesiastical Insurance, May 2024, based on 250 UK high net worth individuals with an income of at least £200,000 per annum or liquid assets of at least £1 million, and who have previously invested in at least one type of art/collection.